What are Madame Jeanette peppers?

-What do Madame Jeanette peppers look like?
+What do these chilies look like?

 This chili varies in shape more than many other types of hot peppers.
-They sometimes look like a slightly elongated bell pepper, two to three inches in length.
-Then other times they are thin, curved, and slightly wrinkled like a habanero.
-Still other times, the Madame Jeanette has almost a pumpkin-like shape – similar to a goat pepper or Scotch bonnet – and they even can be seen with a scorpion-like tail.
+They sometimes look like slightly elongated bell peppers, two to three inches in length.
+Then other times, they are thin, curved, and slightly wrinkled like a habanero.
+Still, other times, the Madame Jeanette has almost a pumpkin-like shape – similar to a goat pepper or scotch bonnet – and they even can be seen with a scorpion-like tail.

-What about the flavor?
 What do Madame Jeanette peppers taste like?

 Hot.
-When eaten fresh, that’s the legitimate taste take-away.
+When eaten fresh, that’s the legitimate taste takeaway.
 The Madame Jeanette’s overall flavor isn’t as complex as many of its relatives.
-It’s rather subdued – so subdued that really the major “whole mouth” heat is the flavor experienced.
+It’s rather subdued in flavor – so subdued that really the major “whole mouth” heat is the flavor experienced.
 Though cooking this chili does bring the flavors to life.
 It’s highly aromatic with a slight fruity sweetness.
 There are very light hints of pineapple and mango here.

 The super subtle flavor with very high heat does make the Madame Jeanette a very versatile chili pepper for extreme cooking.
-It’s a common ingredient in Surinamese and Antillean cuisine, and it works perfectly with salsas, hot sauces, enchiladas, and other savory dishes where there’s concern that a more savory chili may impact the flavor.
-It’s also quite common in Indian sambal (27% of the Suriname population is of Indian descent).
+It’s a common ingredient in Surinamese and Antillean cuisine, and it works perfectly with salsas, hot sauces, enchiladas, and other savory dishes where there’s concern that a bolder flavored chili may impact the taste of the dish.
+It’s also quite common in Indian sambal (27% of the Suriname population is of Indian descent.)

 Where can you buy Madame Jeanette peppers?